antonkratz/genome-research-edgeR-DESeq2/readme.md

 sed 's/,/\t/g' S3.csv | cut -f 1,2,4,10-23,26,27 > data/expr_table.bmemb_vs_bcyto.csv
 ```

-**delete the id field with vi. the file should not start with a tab (i.e. delete the tab after "vi").**
+**Delete the id field with vi. the file should not start with a TAB (i.e. delete the TAB after "id").**

 I can now use `expr_table.bound_vs_unbound.csv` as DESeq2 input!

 Manually prepare a `expr_table.desc.bound_vs_unbound.csv` file.

-Execute this in RStudio, or just run
+Execute this in RStudio, or just run:

 ```
 R CMD BATCH edgeR.bound_vs_unbound.R